Greece Moments Greece Moments

 Waterfall at the end of the reservoir

-It is also common to meet the animal inhabitants of Epta Piges, small turtles and lizards, ducks and also fish in the lake.
-Particularly interesting is the Ghizani, an endemic fish species in Rhodes (Ladigesocypris ghigii), a finger-sized survivor that is now considered the most endangered fish species in Europe.
-For the way back, the path along the reservoir is recommended again.
+You will also likely encounter the animal residents of Epta Piges: small turtles and lizards, ducks and fish in the lake.
+Particularly fascinating is the Ghizani, an endemic fish species of Rhodes (Ladigesocypris ghigii), a finger-sized survivor now considered the most endangered freshwater fish in Europe.
+For the walk back, the path along the reservoir is recommended.

 Ghizani Rhodos Fisch Goldrücken Moderlieschen